Dally Messenger

-Herbert Henry "Dally" Messenger, (12 April 1883 – 24 November 1959) was an Australian rugby league and rugby union player.
-One of Australasia's first professional rugby footballers, he is recognised as one of the greatest-ever players in either code.
+Herbert Henry "Dally" Messenger, (12 April 1883 – 24 November 1959) was an Australian rugby league and rugby union footballer.
+One of Australia's first professional rugby footballers, he is recognised as one of the greatest-ever players in either code.
 He played for New South Wales in the first match run by the newly-created New South Wales Rugby Football League, which had just split away from the established New South Wales Rugby Football Union.

 Sometimes nicknamed "The Master", Messenger had a stocky build, and while standing only about 172 cm in height, he was a powerful runner of the ball and a solid defender.
 According to his peers, the centre's greatest attributes were his unpredictability and astonishing physical co-ordination, coupled with an ability to kick goals from almost any part of the ground.
 He was a teetotaller and non-smoker during his career and other than breakfast, Messenger would rarely eat before a match.

 Early life

-Messenger was born in the Sydney waterfront suburb of Balmain, New South Wales, and grew up in another of Sydney's waterfront suburbs, Double Bay, where his father, Charles Amos Messenger, a champion sculler, owned a boat shed.
-He also spent some time living with an aunt in South Melbourne, Victoria where he attended the Albert Park Public School.
+Messenger was born in the Sydney waterfront suburb of Balmain, New South Wales, and grew up on the southern shores of Sydney Harbour at Double Bay, where his English-born father, Charles Amos Messenger, a champion sculler, owned a boat shed.

+Dally's grandfather James Messenger was barge-master to Queen Victoria on the River Thames, world champion sculler (1854-57) and a highly regarded boat-builder, including the Lady Alice for Henry Morton Stanley's second African expedition.

+As a boy Messenger also spent some time living with an aunt in South Melbourne, Victoria where he attended the Albert Park Public School.
 It was there he recalled playing Australian Rules Football.
 He credited skills he learned at Albert Park as contributing to his later success at Rugby Union and Rugby League.
 Dally was one of eight children.
-His younger brother by seven years, Walter (Wally) also became an Australian representative footballer.
+His younger brother by seven years, Walter (Wally) also became an Australian representative rugby league footballer.

 In Sydney, Messenger attended Double Bay Public School in the city's eastern suburbs.
 It was here that he initially honed his rugby skills, while also playing cricket and indulging in his other great sporting love, sailing.
 Messenger worked, too, at his father's boat shed.
 By this juncture, he had gained the nickname of "Dally".
 It derived from a prominent politician of the 1880s, the then Attorney-General of New South Wales, William Bede Dalley, whose most conspicuous physical feature was a splendid pot belly – an anatomical augmentation that Herbert Henry Messenger happened to boast, too, when he was a small child.
 Fortunately, little Herbert Henry shed his pot belly as he grew older, together with the "e" from the spelling of his nickname.